jbaraga/BasicGames/README.md

 ### play target

+Executable CLI program containing all games, which is embedded in the BasicGames app.
+This will not run as a separate CLI due to App Sandbox capability

+### bplay target

-Executable CLI program containing all games, which is embedded in the BasicGames app, but also be run as a standalone CLI in any terminal app.
-If run in the macOS Terminal app, some customizations of Terminal can be added by un-commenting terminal setup commands in the ConsoleIO.swift file.
+Executable CLI program containing all games, identical to play target without App Sandbox capability, which can be run as a standalone CLI in any terminal app.
+If run in the macOS Terminal app, some customizations of the Terminal window can be enabled by un-commenting terminal setup commands in the ConsoleIO.swift file.

 ## Contribution